 The Organization has entered into a stop-loss agreement with an insurance company to limit its losses on individual claims.
 Under the terms of the agreement, the insurance company will reimburse the Organization 100% of the cost of annual claims, in excess of an \$85,000 aggregate deductible, up to \$1,000,000 each covered period.
 The loss limit is \$85,000 per individual.
-Stop-loss insurance premium of approximately \$224,000 and \$201,000 are included in operating expenses for the years ended December 31, 2019 and 2018, respectively.
+Stop-loss insurance premium of approximately \$233,000 and \$224,000 was included in other benefits on the consolidated statements of functional expenses for the years ended December 31, 2020 and 2019, respectively.